Reviews You Can Rely On

 Credit: Abriah Wofford

-We start with the famous Benchy - the industry-wide benchmark for assessing and comparing prints.
-PLA (gray colored prints in all photos) produced average quality, solid overall, struggling with some steep angles.
-ABS (yellow prints) did fare a bit better, producing a smoother hull and more legible words on the bottom.
+Starting with the famous Benchy - the industry-wide benchmark for assessing and comparing prints, the PLA (gray colored prints in all photos) produced average quality.
+Solid overall, but it struggled with some steep angles.
+ABS (yellow prints) fared a bit better, producing a smoother hull and more legible words on the bottom.

 anycubic vyper - the vyper's benchy - 3d printing's most popular test print.